LionelDraghi/bbt/README.md

 - Then the output contains `version 1.0`

-The attentive reader will already have noticed that this is standard Markdown.
-Indeed, bbt uses the existing [Markdown with Gherkin](https://github.com/cucumber/gherkin/blob/main/MARKDOWN_WITH_GHERKIN.md#markdown-with-gherkin) format proposal.

-**This is the beauty of btt : it make possible to directly uses your behavior documentation as a the test scenario.**

-More complete examples are available [here](docs/examples_results.md)
+Some more representative examples are available [here](docs/tests/examples_results.md).
+(This is the results page, click on "hello_word.md" for example to see the scenario).

+Note that bbt is fully tested with bbt since 0.0.4 version.
+bbt own tests are based on feature descriptions available [here](docs/tests/features_results.md).

 ## Main characteristics

 bbt is by nature limited : it aims at providing a **simple** solution to **simple common cases**.
+It is dedicated to command line, taking some input and producing some output.
-Limiting bbt ambition provides substantial benefits :
+Limiting bbt ambitions provides substantial benefits :

 ### Specification is the test